 Home again, we had dinner, but I still no postcards.
 We were to bed as usual between 8pm and 9pm.
 These early hours also belong to the cold nights.
 Maybe I should tell you here, that my host family as well as I are dressed in double layers and jacket in the house.
 For the sleep I dress in Merino wool leggings, Merino wool sweater with long sleeves, another sweater with long sleeves and a fleece jacket as well as socks and during the coldest nights even hat and gloves.

-This was a day with a lot of new activities.
+This was a day with no many activities.
 After a little late breakfast and cleaning the floors, which I luckily was allowed to help with, we were going to two different banks.
 Actually I do not know the reason for it and I think, that is Rosi’s privacy.
 Afterwards we went back home again.
 Rosi prepared the lunch.
 Archi came home for lunch and both went to Li’s school.
 I think it was about the upcoming choice of school.
 Meanwhile I was at their home, updating my blog.

 The rest of the day went as usual, that means, that Rosi and I had a conversation with help of Google translate.
 Later on she showed me photos from their travels.
-I found, that I am taking much more photos, when I am travelling.
+I found out, that I am taking much more photos, when I am travelling.

 I was in the kitchen half an hour later as usual.
 Rosi was still upstairs and tired, but came down, when I greeted “Buenos dias”.
 She does not sleep well, of course, with her foot in the bandage.
 I had cereals, papaya and left over strawberries for breakfast.